Illustration of a confident woman in a black blazer with the text “How to Interpret Domain Authority Scores” – SEO Insights by IdeasToReach.

 • Expand your brand into new content verticals.

-• Maintain regular audits to prevent backlink loss or technical decay.
+• Maintain regular audits to prevent backlink loss and to preserve your ranking factor advantages.

 Common Misunderstandings About DA Scores